stakach/uefi-bootstrap/README.md

 ## Create a disk image for booting

-Very simple to do this on Windows
+Very simple to do this on Windows, for macOS see [Crystal Kernel](https://github.com/stakach/crystal-kernel#development-on-macos) which builds disk images as part of the build script

 * Disk Management (`diskmgmt.msc`)
   * Action -> Create VHD